syyed51/javascript/es5/types/README.md

 typeof { life: 42 }  === "object";    // true
 ```

 `null` is exclude from the above listing.
-It's *special* -- special in the sense that it's buggy when combined with the `typeof` operator:
+It's a spacial in the sense that it's buggy when combined with the `typeof` operator:

 ```js
 typeof null === "object"; // true